Modern C++ Parallel Task Programming

 - Watch our 2020 CppCon Taskflow Talk and 2020 MUC++ Taskflow Talk

 We are committed to support trustworthy developments for both academic and industrial research projects in parallel and heterogeneous computing.
-At the same time, we appreciate all Taskflow Contributors!
+If you are using Taskflow, please cite the following paper we published at 2022 IEEE TPDS:

 License